biodiversitydata-se/biologging-sensor-client/Git-Workflow.md

 # GitHub Workflow Guidelines for Lund University's `biodiversitydata-se` Project

-To minimize conflicts among us (developers) in terms of maintaining a clean and organized codebase and to ensure a smooth and efficient code review process we've established the following guidelines.
+To create a collaborative and productive environment around working with the codebase, please follow the procedures listed in this document.
+These procedures are in place to help all contributors be clear of how to work in this repository and to have software quality on the contributed code.

+## Collaborative Development Model in Use

+For now, the collaborative development model used in this repo is the "Shared repository" model.
+Details can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models).

+The release branch is called `main`.

+The main integration branch for latest development is called `develop`.

 ## Basic Principles

-1.  **Branching Strategy**: Use branches for all **new changes, features, fixes, and refactoring**.
-Avoid direct commits to the `develop` branch (We agreed not to commit directly to the main or develop branch).
+1.  **Branching Strategy**: Create branches for all **new changes, features, fixes, and refactoring**.
+Avoid direct commits to the `develop` and `main` branches.

 2.  **Code Reviews**: All changes must undergo code review before merging into the `develop` branch to ensure quality and consistency.

 3.  **Continuous Integration**: Ensure that the `main` branch always contains a working version of the application.

 ## General Workflow Steps:

 -  **Pull Before Push:**